pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 - **The snapshot of MVCC needs to be optimized**.
 First, the CPU usage occupied by the snapshot should be reduced.
 Second, the implementation of the MVCC structure is too complex to be understood and maintained.
 - **The GC write amplification in the data part is high and the GC task is too heavy**.
 Because the data part is composed of append write, `compact gc` is frequently triggered.
 Besides, the meta part is bound to a data part by "PageFile", meaning that we have to apply `compact gc` to compact the small data in the meta part. `compact gc` means that PageStorage needs to read all the valid data from the disk, then rewrite the data into a new file.
 Each round of GC brings additional read and write overhead.

-Besides these three problems, we also changed the `lock` implements and the `CRC` implements.
+Besides resolving the preceding problems of V2, the V3 version also optimized the `lock` and `CRC` implementation.

 ## Design